 As soon as we finished filming scenes for our animated film, Liberty and Justice and handed it over to the musicians, I resumed work on my children’s book.
 It feels strange and wonderful to be engaged with only one project and a non-political one at that!
 But, it’s also like snuggling into bed and pulling up the covers, knowing that they’ll be yanked off come summer, when the movie is out.

 I’m illustrating My Bed, a story written by Rebecca Bond, which is a tour around the world that focuses on where children sleep.
 It will be published by Houghton Mifflin Harcourt in 2020.
-Here are links to posts about other illustrations I’ve finished for the book: South America, Japan, North Africa, Russia, Iran and India.
+Here are links to posts about other illustrations for the book: South America, Japan, North Africa, North America, Holland, India, Iran and Russia.
 To see a list of all my books, click here.

 This scene, set in Afghanistan, has a pair of children sleeping on a family made rug, which features prominently in the verse.
 While researching carpets from the region, a photo of one with birds and trees caught my eye, so I adapted it to fit on the page.
 I don’t usually use color in my layouts, but in this case, I filled in the sketch with red and blue pencils to see what it looked like.
 Luckily, My son Ian had given me a gift of yarn he dyed for a class project – blue indigo and red rose madder.

 Along with the indigo and rose madder dyed yarn, I added other colors of tapestry wool.
 I chose a piece of dark upholstery fabric for the background, figuring that little bits of fabric would be visible around the stitches and a dark color would show off the colors better than a light fabric.
 The black and dark red pattern would add a richness and I could draw the rug’s patterns with white chalk, which would fade away with handling.